 How Should I Clean and Maintain My Partial Dentures?

 There are simple, effective steps you can take to maintain the quality of your dentures, including:

 - Avoid abrasive cleaning materials – such as hard-bristled brushes, strong cleaners, and rough toothpaste, as these can cause damage to your dentures.

 - Steer clear of bleaching products that can weaken the denture and alter its color.
 This includes soaking dentures with metal attachments in chlorine-containing solutions, as this can cause corrosion to the metal.

 - Avoid cleaning the dentures with hot water, as hot water can often alter and deform your dentures\’ shape and fit.

 Wondering if partial dentures are right for you?
-Call Torghele Dentistry today to have your questions answered!
+Call Torghele and Schmid Dental today to have your questions answered!